pymc-devs/pymc-examples/myst_nbs/mixture_models/marginalized_gaussian_mixture_model.myst.md

 \end{align*}
 $$

-An implementation of this parameterization in PyMC3 is available at {doc}`gaussian_mixture_model`.
+An implementation of this parameterization in PyMC is available at {doc}`gaussian_mixture_model`.
 A drawback of this parameterization is that is posterior relies on sampling the discrete latent variable $z$.
 This reliance can cause slow mixing and ineffective exploration of the tails of the distribution.

 An alternative, equivalent parameterization that addresses these problems is to marginalize over $z$.
 The marginalized model is